3D Printing Revolution: Lattice Structures for Stronger Parts

 Inside the internal structure of a three-dimensional-printed part, lattice structures are outgrowth patterns by which engineers utilize partially hollow spatial arrangements.
 Instead of printing a solid block of plastic or metal, they mold it using mostly hollow patterns.
 When these lattices are properly created, they can substantially improve the physical properties of an object, improving its efficiency and sturdiness.

-Lattice structures can be printed on any industrial-grade 3D printer, and even more so, they can’t be created with any other manufacturing technology.
+Lattice structures can be printed using both professional and industrial 3D printers; moreover, they cannot be created with any other manufacturing technology.
 The manufacturing process of mold-based additive manufacturing differs from subtractive manufacturing in that molds fill in with liquid material.
 In contrast, mechanical tools must be chiseled outside the whole geometry.

 This article will discuss the benefits of using 3D-printed lattice patterns and why these types of structures are gaining popularity in the aerospace industry.